 - Based on how the application or desktop is configured in Horizon, users might need to install Horizon Client.
 For supported Horizon Client versions, see the VMware Product Interoperability Matrix.

 - If you integrate Horizon 7.13 or later versions with Workspace ONE Access, end users always see the option in Intelligent Hub to launch applications and desktops in a browser.
-However, if HTML Client is not installed on the Horizon Connection servers, browser launch fails.
-For Horizon 7.13 and later versions, you must install HTML Client on the Horizon Connection servers.
+However, if HTML Access is not installed on the Horizon Connection servers, browser launch fails.
+For Horizon 7.13 and later versions, you must install HTML Access on the Horizon Connection servers.
+See the VMware Horizon HTML Access documentation for information.

 - Log in to the Intelligent Hub app or portal.